mickdee/Tableau-Snippets/README.md

 THEN [Measure]
 END
 ```
-This is useful when you don't want a filter to apply to only a single field on a worksheet
+This is useful when you want a filter to apply to only a single field on a worksheet

 ## Nuisances